 Seth Rosenthal - Co-Founder, President

-Seth Joined Tweak after 7 years at Industrial Light and Magic where he supervised a team that made innovative contributions to visual effects film-making--including many projects that introduced new technology under the pressure of first unit photography for directors such as Stephen Spielberg, Michael Bay, and Ang Lee.
+Seth Joined Tweak after 7 years at Industrial Light and Magic where he supervised a team that made innovative contributions to visual effects film-making--including many projects that introduced new technology under the pressure of first unit photography.
 He supervised projects including motion capture for many feature films, multi-camera photography, and photogrammetric set reconstruction.

 Alan Trombla - Director of Product Development